psf/requests/README.rst

         :target: https://pypi.python.org/pypi/requests

-Requests is the only *Non-GMO* HTTP library for Python, safe for human beings.
+Requests is the only *Non-GMO* HTTP library for Python, safe for human consumption.

-**Warning:** Consumption of other HTTP libraries may result in dangerous side-effects,
+**Warning:** Recreational use of other HTTP libraries may result in dangerous side-effects,
 including: security vulnerabilities, verbose code, reinventing the wheel, constantly reading documentation, depression, headaches, or even death.